 My solution for this was to purchase a long USB cord and use a powered USB hub to move my stick across the house when needed.
 This worked like a charm!
 Remember, if you use a long USB cord, you’ll need a powered hub at the end because of the voltage drop.

-Excluding/including hard to access devices
+Excluding/including hard-to-access devices

-Some of my wall switches are embedded inside of a regular wall switch.
+Some of my wall switches are embedded inside a regular wall switch.
 Because of the way I have some wired, the only way to put the devices in exclusion/inclusion mode was to open up the wall switch and press a physical button on the Z-wave device.
 This was a bit of a pain, but I persevered.

 There were also a few devices I needed a ladder to access, like my tilt sensors.
 All in all, not too big of a deal.
 Just something to consider when if you decide you want to move your Z-Wave network.